ballerina-attic/open-api-based-service/README.md

 ## Implementation

-### Before you begin
+> If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping  "Implementation" section.

-#### Understand the Swagger / OpenAPI specification
+### Understand the Swagger / OpenAPI specification
-The scenario that we use throughout this guide will base on a [OpenAPI / Swagger specification of a pet store web service](https://github.com/rosensilva/open-api-based-service/blob/master/petstore.json).
+The scenario that we use throughout this guide will base on a [petstore.json](guide/petstore.json) swagger specification.
 The OpenAPI / Swagger specification contains all the required details about the pet store RESTful API.
 Additionally, You can use the Swagger view in Ballerina Composer to create and edit OpenAPI / Swagger files.

-##### Basic structure of petstore Swagger/OpenAPI specification
+#### Basic structure of petstore Swagger/OpenAPI specification
 ```json
 {
   "swagger": "2.0",